sinopeSA/StepIn-VotingSystem/6_ImagesAndVideos/README.md

 ## Video:
   The video provides the sample demonstration of voting System Application.<br/>
-  The Video Below Helps in understanding the fundamentals of this application and also explains the drawback of this application.<br/>
+  The Video below helps in understanding the fundamentals of this application and also explains the drawback of this application.<br/>
   The Video explain the output and ways to run the application.<br/>

 ![Demonstration Video]( /6_ImagesAndVideos/videos/demo.mp4 )